mishav9/kafka-examples/README.md

         }
         stage('Deploy') {
             steps {
-                // Access the changeset information
+                // Access the changesets information
                 script {
+                    // Get all changesets in the current build def changesets = CHANGESETS

+                    // Iterate over each changeset
+                    for (def changeset : changesets) {
-                    // Get the affected files in the changeset def affectedFiles = CHANGESET['items']
+                        // Get the affected files in the changeset def affectedFiles = changeset['items']

                         // Print the affected files
                         for (def file : affectedFiles) {
                             println "Modified File: ${file.path}"
                         }

                         // Get the commit message
-                    def commitMessage = CHANGESET['msg']
+                        def commitMessage = changeset['msg']
                         println "Commit Message: ${commitMessage}"

+                        println "-----------------------"
                     }
+                }

-                // Deploy your application or perform other actions based on the changeset }
+                // Deploy your application or perform other actions based on the changesets }
         }
     }
 }